miquelvir/lsds-2025/labs/3-kafka/README.md

 The `clients` can create a new rule through this endpoint.
 The `rules` service takes each new rule and publishes it to the `rules` Kafka topic.
 The key in the Kafka topic must be the rule id, and the value the [full rule as a JSON string](https://pythonexamples.org/python-dict-to-json/).

-For example, the `clients` can create a rule to send a Discord message when `fc.bcn1.packages.received` is higher than 500 in the `rules` service with address `localhost:9090` as follows:
+For example, the `clients` can create a rule to send a Discord message when `packages-received` is higher than 500 in the `rules` service with address `localhost:9090` as follows:

 ```
 POST http://localhost:9090/rules